Nextpoint File Room

 File Room: What is it & how do I use it?

-File Room vs. Import
+File Room Upload vs. Import into a Database

-File Room is a secure ‘data-bank’ for organizing and storing all your confidential files.
+Step 2.
 In order to search, review, and code your documents in Nextpoint, files must be imported into your database from the File Room.
+When importing your files, Nextpoint will generate reviewable images of each file, extract search text and metadata, and link these processed copies in your REVIEW tab.

 Best Practices Checklist

-Outlined below are recommended best practices to consider when uploading to the File Room and/or Importing to your Nextpoint database:
+Outlined below are recommended best practices to consider when uploading to the File Room and/or importing to your Nextpoint database:

 - We recommend using Google Chrome, Firefox, or Safari.